LuisMayo/TelegramConversationGames/README.md

 # TelegramConversationGamesBot
 Telegram bot to play conversational games
-Currently only has wouldyourather and never have i ever You can check it at [@conversationGamesBot](https://t.me/conversationGamesBot)
+Currently only has wouldyourather, never have i ever and f*ck marry kill You can check it at [@conversationGamesBot](https://t.me/conversationGamesBot)

 Never Have I Ever questions gathered from https://github.com/stathism27/Never-Have-I-Ever and https://github.com/promise/nevrevr